sook-tusk/Tech_Creative_Workflow_Using_R_and_Sublime/README.md

 ### 3.2 Install radian

 In your PC, launch anaconda navigator.
-Go to:
+Then, go to:

 `Environments > base(root) > funnylookingtriangle > Open Terminal`